DemmyDemon/natives/CFX/MumbleSetVolumeOverride.md

 void MUMBLE_SET_VOLUME_OVERRIDE(Player player, float volume);
 ```

 Overrides the output volume for a particular player on Mumble.
 This will also bypass 3D audio and distance calculations.
+Set to a negative value to remove the override.

 ## Parameters
 * **player**: A game player index.